 Sole Author, Book Project China vs. Information: Between Macro-control and Micro-power.

-Miao, W., Pang, Y. & Jiang, M. Regulating the Internet in China: Tracing the evolutionary trajectory of Internet policy over twenty years.
-[Collaboration with faculty at the Chinese Academy of Social Sciences.
+Miao, W., Jiang, M. & Pang, Y. (2018).
+Regulating the Internet in China: Tracing the evolutionary trajectory of Internet policy over twenty years.
+[Collaboration with faculty at the Chinese Academy of Social Sciences and Central University of Finance & Economics of China.
 Under review.]